telemore/telemore.github.io/pages/privacy-policy.markdown

 2. **Amazon Bedrock**: We utilize Amazon Bedrock for certain AI processing capabilities.
 All data processed through Amazon Bedrock is subject to AWS's security controls and is not used to train Amazon's AI models.

+3. **Cloudflare Services**: We utilize Cloudflare for DNS, Web Application Firewall (WAF), Pages, and K2 services.
+Cloudflare processes request data necessary for service delivery, including IP addresses and request headers.
+For information about Cloudflare's data handling practices and retention policies, please refer to their privacy policy at https://www.cloudflare.com/privacypolicy/.

-3. **Payment Processors**: We use industry-standard payment processors to handle subscription payments.
+4. **Payment Processors**: We use industry-standard payment processors to handle subscription payments.
 We do not store complete credit card information on our servers.

 These service providers are contractually obligated to handle your data in compliance with applicable privacy laws and our instructions.
 We regularly review their security and privacy practices to ensure compliance with our standards.